Harry Hyde was so good, they made a movie about him.

 Inspiring Days of Thunder

-Hyde, who inspired Robert Duvall’s character Harry Hogge in Days of Thunder, enjoyed a nearly three-decade career in NASCAR's premier series.
+Hyde, who inspired Robert Duvall’s character Harry Hogge in Days of Thunder, enjoyed a nearly three-decade career in the NASCAR Cup Series.